edge-servers/immunity-controller/README.rst

 | **default**: | ``{}``   |
 +--------------+----------+

-OpenWISP Controller can figure out whether it should use the new OpenWrt syntax for DSA interfaces (Distributed Switch Architecture) introduced in OpenWrt 21 by reading the ``os`` field of the ``Device`` object.
+Immunity Controller can figure out whether it should use the new OpenWrt syntax for DSA interfaces (Distributed Switch Architecture) introduced in OpenWrt 21 by reading the ``os`` field of the ``Device`` object.
 However, if the firmware you are using has a custom firmware identifier, the system will not be able to figure